-Instead, the preferred choice is to organize them into neat stacks and store them in drawers or cabinets.
+Instead, the preferred choice is to organize them into neat stacks and store them in cupboards or cabinets.

 There was a time when there was almost a feverish trend to knock down the walls to open up space for an open concept kitchen.
 Well, it doesn’t work anymore.

 Probably people have warmed up to the idea of maintaining a distance between the kitchen and the rest of the space.
-Who is interested in viewing the kitchen mess, day in and out anyway?
+Who is interested in viewing the kitchen mess, all day anyway?

 16. Hardwood Flooring

-Engineered wood, in particular, is every renovator’s prime flooring choice for good reason.
-It looks resplendent, is easier to install as compared to hardwood and stands up to heat better as it doesn’t expand and contract, unlike hardwood planks.
+Engineered wood, in particular, is every renovator’s prime flooring choice for a good reason.
+It looks amazing, it is easier to install compared to hardwood, and stands up to heat better as it doesn’t expand and contract, unlike hardwood planks.

 For many interior designers and homeowners, brass faucets are always a beautiful option.
 But as they have been adapted to too many kitchen designs, they don’t look and feel the same as before.
 Matte black and polished nickel are getting more popular as a response to the need for a change and are a durable material in the kitchens.